 4. Ibid Chapter VI3:7b.

-The Commentary above is author Chang, Chung-yuan’s and this Dialogue² is my reflection first and yours as you choose to engage.
+The Commentary above is author Chang, Chung-yuan’s and this Dialogue² is my reflection first and yours as you choose to engage below.
 The idea of a Dialogue² surfaced in the previous post The mathematics of faith.
 Here I describe a pastor’s attempt to quantify mathematically the Christian’s faith with a closed, passive, dogmatic formula of human obedience, reflecting Newtonian physics, not realizing that Einstein’s new physics, has sublated the old view with a powerfully new thought, which is symbolized in Albert ‘s famous equation E=MC², Energy = Mass X Speed of Light Squared.
-This physics equation is extended to a psychological equation, E=SD², where E is still energy but now represented as psychological libido energy, S is still mass-like but now psychological manifests itself in Jung’s concept of Soul and Lao’s idea of Dao, and where D² replicates the powerful speed of light squared C² concept as dialogue dialectic analytically squared that takes place between individuals and the discipline of psychology.
+This physics equation is extended to a psychological equation, E=SD², where E is still energy but now represented as psychological libido energy, S is still mass-like but now psychological manifesting in Jung’s concept of Soul and Lao’s idea of Dao, and where D² replicates the powerful speed of light squared C² concept as dialogue dialectic-analytically squared that takes place between individuals and the discipline of psychology.

 The modern practice of psychotherapy began as a monologue with Sigmund Freud, the analyst, sitting behind the analysand laying on a couch free-associating on childhood experiences.
-Carl Jung moved the session into sitting across a table from the analysand in order to engage in face-to-face dialogue involving the full psyches of both.
+Carl Jung moved the session into sitting across a table from the analysand in order to engage in a face-to-face dialogue involving the full psyches of both.
 This idea of a dialogue, communication between two persons, changes to a dialectic-analytical encounter (see Morales-Ramos book review) when the dialogue between two persons “involves a third.”
 Giegerich (2005: 42) elaborates:

 A dialectic understanding of therapy thus implies that doctor and patient are not alone.
 There always is a third factor, a third “person” present.
 This idea of the Third characterizes Jung’s view of psychotherapy throughout.
 We read, e.g., in “Psychology of Transference” (CW 16 P 399), “Psychological induction inevitably causes the two parties to get involved in the transformation of the third and to be themselves transformed in the process.”
-It is this third “person” on which the therapy ultimately depends, the psychological induction is here not thought of as running from the patient to the analyst or visa verse, but rather as an embeddedness of both persons in the Third in “mutual unconsciousness” (CW 16 P 364).
+It is this third “person” on which the therapy ultimately depends, the psychological induction is here not thought of as running from the patient to the analyst or visa versa, but rather as the embeddedness of both persons in the Third in “mutual unconsciousness” (CW 16 P 364).
 Instead of asymmetrically concentrating on the patient, both now focus their attention on this objective third factor.